benbsteven2002/file_explorer_x/README.md

 - Supports large directory sizes.
 - Differentiates between directories and files in the results.
 - Allows users to select a directory and update the results with the newly selected directory path.
+- Simple pagination on directories with more than 50 files.

 ## Technologies Used